Featured Job: Restoring History

 Pro Foundation Technology, Inc. has been hired to work on restoration projects for buildings such as the historic Memorial Union at the University of Missouri and the 200-year-old Belle Meade Mansion in Nashville, Tennessee.

 Special care must be taken when working with any building’s foundation, but even more so when dealing with a historic structure.
-Because of the age of the building, it may be more fragile and have restrictions on what can be done to keep its historical value.
+Because of its age, the building may be more fragile and have restrictions on what can be done to preserve its historical value.
 The contractor must have experience working with historic buildings.

 Steps to Take When Hiring a Contractor for Historical Buildings